-Your sales and marketing software is only as good as the contact data that fuels them.
+Your sales and marketing software is only as good as the contact data that fuels it.

-Inaccurate email addresses compromise your sales process.
+Inaccurate email addresses or phone numbers compromise your sales process.
 Missing critical demographic or behavioural data skews your customer analyses.
 And if there’s a misspelling of a client’s name, awkward mispronunciations await during your cold calls!

 The solution?